-- Contributes global health news and articles for APHA’s global health webpage, Inside Public Health newsletter, the Public Health Newswire blog and The Nation’s Health.
+- Contributes global health news and articles for APHA’s global health webpage, Inside Public Health newsletter, Public Health Newswire blog and the Nation’s Health newspaper.

-- Updates and maintains the Global Health page within the APHA website.
+- Updates and contributes content on the Global Health page within the APHA website.

 - Assists with the development of APHA’s global health partnerships.

 - Tracks and updates APHA’s global health sessions/events for the Annual Meeting.